oveleon/contao-recommendation-bundle/README.md

 ![Admin View: Unverified Recommendations](https://www.oveleon.de/share/github-assets/contao-recommendation-bundle/unverifiedRecommendations.jpg)

 The recommendation form does not save the IP of the user.
-However, it will save the e-mail-address of a user if they verified their recommendation. with the opt-in token.
+However, it will save the e-mail-address of a user if they verified their recommendation with the opt-in token.